sebsassi/zebradm/docs/src/celestial.rst

 transformation between TIRS and ITRS is close enough to identity that it is not implemented in this library.
 While the class :cpp:class:`zdm::celestial::TIRStoITRS` exists, it does not implement a useable transformation.

+The library also defines a number of other useful celestial coordinate system transformations, which are compositions of these basic transformations.
+These can be found in the reference below.

 Reference
 ---------